Get all the latest data for Mandalay

 Source Why it's authoritative How we used it

-Transfer of Immovable Property Restriction Act 1987 It's the core statute restricting foreigners from buying most immovable property.
-We use it to explain why foreigners cannot buy land or houses.
-We also use it to explain why nominee structures are legally risky.
+Transfer of Immovable Property Restriction Act (1987) It's the core statute that restricts foreigners from buying or holding most immovable property in Myanmar.
+We used it to explain why foreigners generally cannot buy land or landed houses outright.
+We also used it to ground the discussion of nominee-structure risks in actual law.

-Registration of Deeds Law 2018 It's the law establishing the modern deeds registration framework for Mandalay.
-We use it to explain registration requirements and the 120-day timeline.
-We also use it to describe how ownership becomes legally enforceable.
+Registration of Deeds Law (Law No. 9/2018) It's the law that establishes Myanmar's modern deeds registration framework, including coverage for Mandalay.
+We used it to explain what registration means and why it matters for ownership enforceability.
+We also used it to describe what makes a transfer legally binding.